 Kelly and Rudy are the relationship alchemists, offering a treatment model that provides a healing opportunity for partners who are suffering from watching their loved one deal with addiction.
 Their expertise is in helping couples to heal, grow and create powerful and connected relationships, as well as, working with entire families to process and resolve the challenges that addiction has brought into their lives.
 Kelly and Rudy offer online courses, virtual workshops, retreats and coaching services.

-Drug and alcohol treatment has become highly generic in its approach to helping people recover.
-Not because they are greedy and selfish and heartless (well, some are), but because they need to meet their bottom line and keep their doors open.
+Addiction treatment has become highly generic in its approach to helping people recover.
+Not because they are greedy and selfish, but because they need to meet their bottom line and keep their doors open.
 Running a rehab is expensive, plain and simple.
 However, in this process of keeping “heads on beds”, the individual who is struggling gets thrown into a system of care that is designed to help the masses, but isn’t actually doing a lot to provide care for each specific person, based on their situation.See how we are different